 Journal search: Exclude by ISSN(1)

-Note: This tutorial was originally written for Publish or Perish version 4 and all screenshots come from this version.
-However, the information as such is also applicable for the latest Publish or Perish versions 5 and 6.
+Note: This tutorial was originally written for Publish or Perish v4 and all screenshots come from this version.
+However, the information as such is also applicable for Publish or Perish versions 5, 6 and 7.
 However, the instructions below only refer to Google Scholar journal searches; Microsoft Academic does not suffer from the same problems.

 Just like individuals journals sometimes have very common names.
 If excluding journal namesakes by title (Journal search: Exclude homonyms) is not feasible in Publish or Perish, a good option is to exclude journals by ISSN.